dianisley/PythonfromZerotoHero/Object Relational Mapping/README.md

     session = DBSession()

 :eight: Now that we have declared Balancesheet class that has been mapped to balance_sheet table.
-We have to declare an object of this class and persistently add it to the table by add() method of session object.
+We have to declare an object of this class and persistently add it to the table by add() method of session object:

     for i in range(len(df)):
     company = Balancesheet(nif_fical_number_id=df['nif_fical_number_id'].iloc[i],